Persian art: Under the Caliphate

 Geometric Islamic architectural decoration in stucco, tiling, brick and carved wood and stone became elaborate and refined, and along with textiles worn by the rich was probably the main type of art that could be seen by the whole population, with other types essentially restricted to the private spheres of the rich.
 Carpets are recorded in several accounts of life at the time, but none remain; they were perhaps mainly a rural folk art at this period.
 Very highly decorated metalwork in copper alloys (brass or bronze) was produced, apparently for a sophisticated urban market.
 Gold and silver equivalents apparently existed but have been mostly recycled for their precious materials; the few survivals were mostly traded north for furs and then buried as grave goods in Siberia.
 Sasanid iconography of mounted heroes, hunting scenes, and seated rulers with attendants remained popular in pottery and metalwork, now often surrounded by elaborate geometrical and calligraphic decoration.
 The rich silk textiles that were an important export from Persia also continued to use the animal, and sometimes human, figures of their Sasanid predecessors.

+Iranian Intermezzo

+Samanid Nishapur Bowl with Kufic Inscription: "Planning before work protects you from regret; prosperity and peace".
+10th century.

 The Samanid period saw the creation of epigraphic pottery.
 These pieces were typically earthenware vessels with black slip lettering in Kufi script painted on a base of white slip.
 These vessels would typically be inscribed with blessings or proverbs, and used to serve food.
 Samarqand and Nishapur were both centres of production for this kind of pottery.